UmarHassanMalik/Cloud-/SAAS, PAAS, IAAS, Preferences and Differences.md

 - Multi user access on scale and custom plans.
 - Maintenance is usually included in monthly contract costs.
 New features & IT Integration costs are additional cost but only a fraction of overall cost is charged to the customer.
 - Infrastructure and development cost is absorbed in Monthly Contract costs.
 - **Operation costs and overheads**: Our existing teams can be taught to run and manage the platform.
-This means you do not incur any operational overheads.
+This means we do not incur any operational overheads.
 - Provide secure platforms that are usually pre-tested by QA specialists and/or third parties.
 The subscriber has no control or access to security features.
 - Ownership.
 - The uploading, encoding and broadcasting of live & on-demand videos through a CDN and a customizable video player.